Once upon a time, you had to two choices if you wanted to get fluent in Japanese:

 Anywhere Immersion allows you to tailor the learning process to your unique interests, needs, and learning style.

 In linguistics, “input” refers to listening and reading content.
-While this is often a more passive activity than output (and you certainly can listen to your target language as you go about other tasks like commuting, walking, washing the dishes, gardening, etc.), you will get the most out of your input activities if you give them your full focus, actively engaging with the content, looking up new words, and making connections with what you already know.
-Here are some of the best Anywhere Immersion approaches to integrating more foreign language listening and reading throughout your day:
+While this is often a more passive activity than output (and you certainly can listen to your target language as you go about other tasks like commuting, walking, washing the dishes, gardening, etc.), you will get the most out of your input activities if you give them your full focus.
+Do your best to actively engaging with the content, look up new words, and make connections with what you already know.
+Here are some of the best Anywhere Immersion approaches to integrating more Japanese listening and reading throughout your day:

 Change your device & web display languages

-With just a few taps or clicks, you can change your smartphone, computer, social media accounts, and web browser to your target language.
-This way, you get exposure to the language throughout your normal day as you do tasks you would already be doing anyway.
-See instructions here.
+With just a few taps or clicks, you can change your smartphone, computer, Apple TV, social media accounts, and web browser to Japanese.
+This way, you get exposure to the language throughout your day as you do tasks you would already be doing anyway.
+See instructions here for the most common platforms.

 As you can guess, “output” is the opposite of “input” in linguistic terms.
 This includes speaking and writing, and by definition, tends to be the more active half of the language learning coin.
-Many people find output more intimidating than input since the former opens you up to making mistakes and being misunderstood.
-But be brave and realize that you need a balanced diet of both to reach fluency.
+Many people find output more intimidating than input since the former opens you up to making mistakes and being misunderstood (and you can’t “pause” a live conversation the way you can with recorded audio or video).
+But be brave and realize that you need a balanced diet of both input and output to reach fluency in Japanese.

 Get a language tutor